Chroma-2D/Chroma/README.md

 **Are there any examples?**
 Might surprise you, there are some!
 For example [this guy](https://github.com/Hacktix) made a CHIP-8 emulator called [CHROMA-8](https://github.com/Hacktix/CHROMA-8).
 That madlad also made an [audio synthesis library](https://github.com/Hacktix/ChromaSynth) and even a [GameBoy emulator](https://github.com/Hacktix/ChromaBoy) - all utilizing Chroma!
 Such dedication.
 Wow.

-Alternatively, you can check commit history for some API usage examples as well as a ghetto examples I create on my [personal blog](https://vddcore.eu/chroma-docs).
+Alternatively, you can check commit history for some API usage examples as well as ghetto examples I create on my [personal website](https://vddcore.eu/chroma-docs).
+There are [some actual demos here as well](https://github.com/Ciastex/Chroma/tree/master/Chroma.Examples)

 **How about a quick-start guide?**
 ```